 Lets Get Real

-The creative industry is NOT for the faint of heart.
+The creative industry is not for the faint of heart.
 It has been the hardest job I have ever had.
 I work more hours than I ever have.
-My work life balance is so far skewed its unreal.
+My work-life balance is so far skewed it’s unreal.

 But I’m happy.